A: It is a free program that gives residents the opportunity to educate themselves about City government so that they can improve their communities.

 Q: Who can participate in the program?

 A: The program is open to residents who live within Pittsburgh City limits and business owners who operate a business within Pittsburgh City limits.
-Participants must be at least 18 years old.
 Individuals who are actively involved in a neighborhood block watch, community group, or business association are encouraged to apply.
+High School Juniors and Seniors who are active at school and in their community are also encouraged to apply.

 Q: How will participants be selected?

 A: Up to 30 applicants will be selected for the Academy.
 Special consideration will be given to applicants who actively participate in City initiatives and who are already leading community revitalization efforts in their neighborhood.
-CLA participants for fall 2014 will draw from long-term Pittsburgh residents as well as New Americans – the class will be evenly split.
-Applications are due no later than 5 p.m. on July 11, 2014; late applications will not be accepted.
-Applicants will be notified of their status in mid-August.
+For High School Juniors and Seniors, special consideration will be given to applicants who demonstrate active engagement at school and in their community.
+CLA participants for Fall 2015 will draw from long-term Pittsburgh residents as well as New Americans and High School Juniors and Seniors.

 Q: How are we defining New Americans and immigrants?

 A:Foreign-born residents who have lived in Pittsburgh for, preferably, less than 10 years.
-While the 2014 fall class will include New Americans, all Pittsburgh residents are encouraged to apply.
+While the 2015 Fall class will include New Americans, all Pittsburgh residents are encouraged to apply.
 All races, religions, ethnicity, and orientations are welcome.

 Q: When is the Civic Leadership Academy scheduled?

-A: The program consists of 10 consecutive sessions on Wednesday evenings from 6 p.m. to 8:30 p.m. beginning Wednesday, September 10, 2014 and concluding on Wednesday, November 12, 2014.
-Light refreshments will be served at each session.
+A: The program consists of 10 consecutive sessions on Wednesday evenings from 6 p.m. to 8:30 p.m. beginning Wednesday, September 9, 2015 and concluding on Wednesday, November 18, 2015.
+Snacks and light refreshments will be served at each session.

 Q: What is a typical session like?